By Adam Whittier

 (The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy or position of DrewBoy Creative)

 Nothing gives a higher sense of power than the grainy wooden handle of a broom, or a real baseball bat in late adolescence.
 I remember being nine years old and feeling my heart pounding in my chest.
 I was the next batter up, but this was no baseball game.
 Not whiffle-ball.
 Not Stick-ball.
 This was a different sport.
 La Pinata!

 Will I miss repeatedly, without ever connecting broomstick to pinata, and embarrass myself again?
 Will I approach this year with a new strategy?
 Who is pulling the tethered rope this time?
 I think it’s dad.
 I can feel his evil plan lurking in his eyes.
 He’s a trickster and will make me swing for my life.
 Will I ignore the savvy grown-ups and their auditory directions?
-Nerves strike as I wonder if I will ruin the party by accidentally nailing an innocent bystander.
+Nerves strike as I wonder if I will ruin the party by accidently nailing an innocent bystander.
 Parents are warning the littlest kids salivating over candy that will surely rain down from a shattered pinata.
 Dulces Mexicanos and American candy if we’re lucky.
 I can’t disappoint them, but they better back away and let me do what I came to do.

 The blindfold goes on.
 Little do they know I am way smarter than my tia, who is dulling my vision with an old bandana.
 I shake my head just enough to see through the gap created between the blindfold and the bridge of my nose.
 Adrenaline sets in as I fool the crowd into believing I am truly without sight.
 I can see my feet - a clear upper hand in the game.